Standard Setting

 -

-A good place to start is reviewing the SASB Standard(s) for your industry (or industries), the SASB Standards Application Guidance and the SASB Standards Implementation Primer.
+Providing sustainability disclosures using SASB Standards is a cost-effective way to provide decision-useful information to investors and puts companies in a prime position for implementing IFRS Sustainability Disclosure Standards.
+A good place to start is reviewing the SASB Standard(s) for your industry (or industries) and the SASB Standards Implementation Primer.
 Additionally, a number of case studies and Q&As with reporting companies may provide useful insights on getting started.
 Finally, it may be valuable to review the disclosures of other SASB Standards reporters in your industry.

 -

-For an entity that operates in multiple industries, more than one industry Standard may be required to address the full array of sustainability topics reasonably likely to impact the entity’s ability to create enterprise value.
-One company that operates across eight SICS industries shared its approach in the SASB Standards 201 implementation webinar.
+For a company that operates in multiple industries, more than one industry Standard may be required to address the full array of sustainability topics reasonably likely to influence investors’ decision-making.
 Please consult the SASB Standards Application Guidance and "Understanding SASB Standards" within the SASB Standards Implementation Primer for further information.

 -

-A company determines for itself which SASB Standards are relevant to it, which disclosure topics represent significant risks and/or opportunities, and which associated metrics to report.
-When a company determines that a sustainability topic is relevant to its business objectives, SASB Standards offer a way to standardize disclosure on that topic, for the benefit of both companies and investors.
+A company determines for itself which SASB Standards are relevant to its business, which disclosure topics represent significant sustainability-related risks or opportunities, and which associated metrics to report.
+When a company determines that a sustainability topic is relevant to its business objectives, SASB Standards offer a way to provide standardised disclosure on that topic, for the benefit of both companies and investors.

-For more information on determining which disclosure topics and associated metrics to disclose, see the “Determine Which Disclosure Topics are Applicable” subsection within the SASB Standards Implementation Primer.
 Informed by extensive investor feedback, SASB Standards Application Guidance recommends that when a company omits or modifies a SASB metric, it should disclose its rationale for doing so.
+Companies using the SASB Standards as part of their implementation of ISSB Standards should consider the relevant ISSB application guidance.

 -